-The preparation of the financial statements in conformity with FRS requires management to make judgements, estimates and assumptions about the future, including climate-related risks and opportunities, that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the financial statements in conformity with FRS requires management to make judgements, estimates and assumptions about the future, including climaterelated risks and opportunities, that affect the application of the Co-operative accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

-Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Company's risk management and climate-related commitments where appropriate.
+Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Co-operative's risk management and climate-related commitments where appropriate.
 Revisions to accounting estimates are recognised prospectively.